sergeykuzmich/digital-moleskine/_posts/2018-01-07-wordpress-plugin-and-theme-development-using-git-only.md

 {% gist 112d65c7998be8d3644c641b247abafb %}

-Travis will procceed all future commits and pull requests for repository with `.travis.yml` file.
+Travis will proceed all future commits and pull requests for the repository with `.travis.yml` file.

 ## Step 2: Configure WordPress Plugin Assets